 To get the best results, pin during these times: between 2 to 4 pm and between 8 pm to 1 am, as this is when the traffic will be high.
-You can also get more SEO by repining, liking, and commenting on other user’s Pinterest pins.
+You can also get more SEO juice by repining, liking, and commenting on other users’ Pinterest pins.

-Promoted pins are Pinterest’s way of system for advertising.
+Promoted pins are Pinterest’s way of system for advertising to drive leads from Pinterest quickly.
 It’s an auction-style program where advertisers (like you!) can make Pinterest itself promote your posts.

 With promoted pins, you can get your posts – for a premium – to show up in your audience’s feeds or in their search results.
 You can customize it with images, videos, etc. They’ll look like regular pins save for a “promoted” tag on the bottom.

-With their help, you can get more clicks, build brand awareness, lead potential customers to call to actions, like installing an app, share mail info, etc.
+With their help, you can get more clicks, build brand awareness, and lead potential customers to call to action, like installing an app, sharing mail info, etc.